Tommy’s Return to Aconcagua

 Follow Tommy

-Why am I doing this walk?
+Why am I doing this?

 Living with Parkinson’s is like boxing an unbeatable opponent…in the end, he will win.